simonnepinto/Bliss_through_wish/README.md

 ```

-This Command  will copy a full  project  to your local  environment
+This command  will copy the entrie project to your local  environment

 ## Getting Started